lcchua/homework-0/docs/getting_started_clc.md

 ### 2. First-time infra resource creation of the AWS S3 bucket and ECR private repos
 For the first-time deployment, you will need to create a S3 bucket and the 2 ECR private repos.
 Click on `Actions` menu tab and you will see the following screen of the available GitHub Actions workflows of the left-hand side panel:
 ![gha-ci-tf-screenshot](https://github.com/user-attachments/assets/c46beac4-b340-4d54-b576-c91bce557c29)
 Next click on `CI Terraform` followed by click on `Run workflow`, then select _Use workflow from_ `Branch: main` and finally clicking on the `Run workflow` button.
-This will trigger a series of Terraform initialising, linting, formatting and validating checks - tflint, checkov, terraform init/fmt/validate.
+This will trigger a series of Terraform initialising, linting, formatting and validating checks - `tflint`, `checkov`, `terraform init/fmt/validate`.

 After the `CI Terraform` workflow runs successfully, click on the next workflow of `CD Terraform` to run.
 Select `Branch: main` and choose `y` for the _Do you really want to proceed (y/n)?_ prompt.
 This will trigger Terraform init/plan/apply to run.
 ![gha-cd-tf-screenshot](https://github.com/user-attachments/assets/e938c533-9145-4c80-a814-0a9f6a615cee)